-Climbing Mount Kilimanjaro with Ker & Downey is an exciting journey to the Roof of Africa!
-It ascends the mountain on the Rongai Route and returns on the popular Marangu Route for a well-rounded adventure.
+Climbing Mount Kilimanjaro with Ker & Downey is an exciting journey to the Roof of Africa.
+Ascend the mountain on the Rongai Route and returns on the popular Marangu Route for a well-rounded adventure.

-Climbing Mount Kilimanjaro – it’s a bucket list item for many adventure travelers.
+Climbing Mount Kilimanjaro is a bucket list item for many adventure travelers.
 And rightly so.
 It’s the highest peak in Africa, yet its summit is very accessible.
 For some, a walking stick and proper clothing are all that’s required to reach the crater rim.
-Ker & Downey’s newest journey to Tanzania will have you climbing Mount Kilimanjaro in no time.

-On our seven-day climb, you’ll ascend Mount Kilimanjaro on the northern side of the mountain on the Rongai Route.
+On our seven-day climbing of Mount Kilimanjaro you will be on the northern side of the mountain on the Rongai Route.
 It’s a slow ascent through pine plantations and afromontane forests that has a high success rate.
-On your first day climbing Mount Kilimanjaro, you’ll have a gentle hike that follows a small winding path through maize fields, a beautiful countryside, and juniper and olive trees.
+On your first day climbing Mount Kilimanjaro, you’ll enjoy a gentle hike following a small winding path through maize fields, a beautiful countryside, and juniper and olive trees.

-On day four of your climb, you’ll head to Kibo Hut, a hike that will take roughly four to five hours.
-Once there, you’ll have a chance to rest before the final ascent.
+On day four of your climbing Mount Kilimanjaro, you’ll head to Kibo Hut, a hike that will take roughly four to five hours.
+But once there, you’ll have a chance to rest before the final ascent.
 Most people depart just before midnight for the final summit bid.
 Patience and persistence is key to reach the summit.
 By dawn, the first rays of light start to appear, probably just around the time you arrive near the rim.
 The ascent from Kibo volcano to Gilman’s Point takes about six to seven hours.
 Then it’s just two more hours to the summit, Uhuru Peak, the Roof of Africa.

-For more information about climbing Mount Kilimanjaro or to book your next adventure, contact your Ker & Downey Travel Professional.
-To stay up to date on all of our online content, follow us on Facebook and Twitter.
+For more information about climbing Mount Kilimanjaro or to book your next adventure, contact Ker & Downey.